SimranAnand1/Agentic_Chatbot/README.md

 ## Project Structure

 - `main.py`: Main application file containing the Streamlit setup and chatbot logic.
-- `us_census_data/`: Directory containing PDF documents for the PDF search tool.
 - `.env`: File to store environment variables.

 ```

-## Contributing

-Contributions/feedbacks are welcome!
-Please feel free to submit a Pull Request or open an issue for any bugs or feature requests.

-## Acknowledgments

-- A big thank you to Krish Naik's youtube tutorials (https://www.youtube.com/@krishnaik06) for guiding me through this project.
-- Thanks to the LangChain community for providing the tools and support for building this project.
-- Special thanks to Groq for their high-performance inference engine.

----